Eestairs: 1m2 staircase

 One of the products of EeStairs is the 1m2 staircase.
 It is a small staircase using only 1m2.
 EeStairs patented the 1m2 staircase in 2007.

 Design competition

-Since the year 2000 EeStairs organized a 'Staircase of the year' competition in The Netherlands.
-In 2014 EeStairs organized the first international design competition.
+Since 2000, EeStairs organized a 'Staircase of the year' competition in The Netherlands.
+In 2014, EeStairs organized the first international design competition.
 The winners were architecture students from Russia and the Czech Republic.